 The Department of Applied Science and Humanities plays a vital role in imparting the practical aspects of basic sciences and humanities to build a solid foundation as part of the engineering curriculum.
-The department endeavors to lay strong foundation in the core areas of Physics, chemistry, Mathematics, Environmental Studies and English communication.
-All the courses are designed with an emphasis to produce graduates who are competent in the field of research as well as make them employment ready.
-The department has well equipped laboratories of Physics, Chemistry and fully functional English language Lab.
-The department has well qualified, experienced and committed team of faculty members who are actively engaged in teaching assignments.
-It is worth mentioning that all the faculty members of the department are Ph.D. holders.
-Additionally, all the faculty members diligently pursue research in different fields to keep up with the advancement in research milieu and they have published various research papers in reputed national and international journals.
+The department endeavors to lay a strong foundation in the core areas of Physics, Chemistry, Mathematics, Environmental Studies, and English communication.
+All the courses are designed with an emphasis on producing graduates who are competent in the field of research as well as preparing them for employment.

 To make students industry-ready with the knowledge of basic sciences and communication skills.

 - To provide a strong foundation to all the students in the basic courses with value added programs and guide them to their respective disciplines.

 - To stimulate the students in their respective fields of study and create an interface between emerging areas of engineering.

 - To influence students with cutting edge research in the field of science and technology.